imsamroy/Number-Guessing-Game/README.md

 This project was developed by Sampreet Roy in C++.

-If you do not have C++ setup on your system then follow the steps:
+If you do not have C++ compiler setup on your system then follow the steps: (The steps will be about the GCC compiler which is the most popular one)

 # C++ Setup for GNU/Linux distributions
 The GCC compiler is normally installed by default in most distributions.
 You can check by-